Versailles, Yvelines: Louis XIII

 Henceforth Versailles was the possession of the Gondi family, a family of wealthy and influential parliamentarians at the Parlement of Paris.
 Several times during the 1610s, the de Gondis invited King Louis XIII to hunt in the large forests around Versailles.
 In 1622, the king purchased a parcel of forest for his private hunting.
-In 1624, he acquired more and entrusted Philibert Le Roy with the construction of a small hunting lodge of red bricks and stone with a slate roof.
+In 1624, he acquired more land and entrusted Philibert Le Roy with the construction of a small hunting lodge built of red brick and stone with a slate roof.
 In 1632, the king bought the totality of the land and seigneury of Versailles from Jean-François de Gondi.
 The hunting lodge was enlarged to the size of a small château between 1632 and 1634.

-At the death of Louis XIII, in 1643, the village had 1,000 inhabitants.
+At the time of Louis XIII's death in 1643, the village had 1,000 inhabitants.

 This small château was the site of one of the historical events that took place during the reign of Louis XIII, on 10 November 1630, when, on the Day of the Dupes, the party of the queen mother was defeated and Richelieu was confirmed as Prime Minister.